postspectacular/devart-codefactory/README.md

 ./launch.sh
 ```

+> Note: `install-dependencies.sh` first uses Leining to download all required dependencies and then copies the required jar files from your local Maven repo into this dir: `/war/WEB-INF/lib`.
+It assumes the local Maven repo cache (used by Leiningen) is the default `~/.m2/repository`.
+If that's not the case, please edit the path first before running the script...

 Then open your browser and navigate to http://localhost:8080/staging/

 If you end up hacking the ClojureScript source (in `/src-cljs`) and want (almost) instant automatic recompilation, open a separate terminal and use this invocation of `cljsbuild` instead: